crpietschmann/portfolio/_posts/2012-04-13-design-patterns-basics-of-dependency-injection.markdown

   - /post.aspx?id=3fab0ff2-25a5-47f2-a7b6-a1dfefb9e4c6
 ---
 <!-- more -->

-<p><a href="http://en.wikipedia.org/wiki/Dependency_injection" target="_blank">Dependency Injection</a> and <a href="http://en.wikipedia.org/wiki/Inversion_of_control" target="_blank">Inversion of Control</a> (IoC) have become popular buzz words in the .NET development world over the last couple years.
+<a href="http://en.wikipedia.org/wiki/Dependency_injection" target="_blank">Dependency Injection</a> and <a href="http://en.wikipedia.org/wiki/Inversion_of_control" target="_blank">Inversion of Control</a> (IoC) have become popular buzz words in the .NET development world over the last couple years.
 However, It seems that not very many developers really know what they are.
 Like most design patterns they are rather simple in idea, but the various implementations can become complex to someone new to them.
 Also, it seems that these two are often considered that they must go together or even mistaken as the same thing.
-This prompted me to write up this short article to describe what Dependency Injection is.</p>  <h3>What is Dependency Injection?</h3>  <p>It is very common that you will instantiate an objects properties or internal members to some value other than null within the objects constructor; thus setting up the object for use when it is created.
+This prompted me to write up this short article to describe what Dependency Injection is.  <h3>What is Dependency Injection?</h3>
+It is very common that you will instantiate an objects properties or internal members to some value other than null within the objects constructor; thus setting up the object for use when it is created.
 These values are considered “dependencies” since the object depends on them in order to function.
 The pattern at its most basic is just passing in these dependencies to the objects constructor instead of instantiating them directly within the objects constructor.
 By doing this you can change the objects dependencies without needing to modify, refactor or inherit the class.
-Also, dependency injection doesn’t rely on IoC and can be used without it.</p>  <h3>Basic Implementation</h3>  <p>Here’s a simple class that does not use dependency injection:</p>  <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> DataAccessLayer
+Also, dependency injection doesn’t rely on IoC and can be used without it.  <h3>Basic Implementation</h3>
+Here’s a simple class that does not use dependency injection:  <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> DataAccessLayer
 {
     <span class="kwrd">public</span> DataAccessLayer()
     {